Checkout using your account

-Note: To safely adjust ski bindings, you will need the user's ski boot.
-This is important because any wear on the soles can affect the adjustment.
+To safely adjust ski bindings, you must always use the ski boot of the person who will ski on them.
+Wear on the boot soles can affect the binding adjustment.

-Adjusting ski bindings yourself
+Touring ski bindings

 Next, place the ski boot into the bindings by pushing the heel down.

 The DIN value determines how securely the ski boot is held in the ski binding.
 The higher the value, the more force is required for the ski boot to release from the binding.
-When falling, you want the ski binding to release, but it should not release during normal skiing.
+When falling, you want the ski binding to release, but it should not release during skiing.
 Setting the correct DIN value is essential for safe ski binding adjustment.

 Disclaimer

+These steps follow manufacturer guidelines.
 Using the above instructions to adjust your ski bindings is always at your own risk.
 If in doubt, we recommend having your ski binding adjusted by a qualified ski professional.

 Are you looking for the technical manual of your (touring) ski binding?
 Below you will find the manuals of different brands.